 Multipurpose Prevention Technologies (MPT)

 Most contraceptive methods do not protect against HIV infection.
-MPTs are designed to protect against pregnancy and against infection from pathogens transmitted through sexual contact.
+MPTs are designed to protect against pregnancy and against infection from pathogens, like HIV, transmitted through sexual contact.

 An iterative process was used by the Program for Appropriate Technology (PATH) to design a novel female condom that would be effective and acceptable to users.
-The Contraceptive Clinical Trials Network (CCTN) undertook a pivotal contraceptive efficacy trial to determine effectiveness for up to 6 cycles of use.
-The efficacy of the WC was similar to that of male condoms.
+The Contraceptive Clinical Trials Network (CCTN) undertook a pivotal contraceptive efficacy trial to determine effectiveness for up to six cycles of use.
+The efficacy of the female condom was similar to that of male condoms.